hezy18/SegMMInterest/README.md

-# SegMMInterest
-Short Video Segment-level User Interests Modeling in Personalized Recommendation
+# Short Video Segment-level User Interests Modeling in Personalized Recommendation

+**The paper has been accepted by SIGIR 2025.**

+paper links:

 ## Dataset